mengsig/BacteriaPhages/README.md

-This is an agent based prey and predator model where each agent has a little brain, represented as a Neural Network.
+This is an agent based each Bacteria vs. Phages evolutionary model.
+The Bacteria have a little Neural Network that influences their decision making.
+The Phages can inject their RNA into the Bacteria and take-over the mechanisms in the cell, including the decision making of the neural network.
+The phages move from diffusion (random-walks) or through the transport of a Bacteria.
 The Neural Network evolves via a genetic algorithm.

 There are many parameters to play with, which, will be optimized soon!